 Have you ever been to Disneyland during the fall season?
-I think it’s my favorite time to visit (but of course, it’s always a good time to go to Disneyland!)
-With Halloween events, amazing decor and special tricks and treats, Disneyland in fall is a special time.
-Here’s what to do when visiting Disneyland in fall.
+I think it’s my favorite time to visit (but then, it’s always a good time to go to Disneyland!)
+With Halloween, Dia de Los Muertos events, amazing Autumn-themed decor and special tricks and treats, celebrating Halloween at Disneyland is wonderful.
+Here’s what to do when visiting Disneyland at Halloween Time!

 There are so many magical reasons to visit Disneyland in fall.
 And so many wonderful things to experience.
 This year will prove to be the best ever, with the addition of many new treats!
-Disney California Adventure park will be getting into the Halloween spirit for 2017.
-Keep reading for the new attractions, decorations and fun coming to Disneyland in fall.
+Disney California Adventure park will be getting into the spirit, with a fantastic new Coco themed area in celebration of Dia de Los Muertos.
+Keep reading for the new attractions, decorations and fun coming for Halloween at Disneyland

 Please note that I use affiliate links in my posts.
 Clicking through and purchasing helps me in a small financial way, thank you!

-On designated days from Sept 20th – Oct 31st (Halloween night!)
+On designated days in September and October (including Halloween night!)
 Disneyland sells party tickets to an exclusive Halloween party event called Mickey’s Halloween Party.
 The cost is slightly less than a regular day ticket and the party lasts five hours but you can get into the park three hours earlier, so that’s eight hours of Disneyland fun.
-My family has never been to this special event but I’m crossing my fingers that I’ll be able to make it this year!

-- Souvenir Disney PhotoPass photos taken during the event, with unlimited PhotoPass downloads to enjoy later
+- Souvenir Disney PhotoPass photos can be taken during the event, with unlimited PhotoPass downloads to enjoy later

-- Starting this year, guests can visit both Disneyland Park and Disney California Adventure Park with special event ticket during Mickey’s Halloween Party.
-Disney California Adventure will be featured for the first time as part of the pre-party mix-in for Mickey’s Halloween Party.
+- Guests can visit both Disneyland Park and Disney California Adventure Park with special event ticket during Mickey’s Halloween Party.
 Guests will be able to visit Disney California Adventure as well as Disneyland during the three hours prior to the beginning of the party in Disneyland.
+However the official party activities all take place at Disneyland park, so guests attending the party will want to move to that park early.

 Disneyland Weather in Fall